Calvin-CS/csweb/readme.txt

         master - basic work
-        development - TC auto-deploys this branch to cs-dev.cs.calvin.edu (the development server) production - TC auto-deploys this branch to cs.calvin.edu (the live production server) To deploy development (or production) version
+        development - TC auto-deploys this branch to cs-dev.cs.calvin.edu (the development server) production - TC auto-deploys this branch to cs.calvin.edu (the live production server) To deploy development version:
         1. Develop new features on master (or other work) branches.
-        2. Merge current master version into the development (or production) branch.
+        2. Merge current master version into the development branch.
-        3. Commit/push development (or production) branch to GitHub.
+        3. Commit/push development branch to GitHub.
+    To deploy the production version:
+        1. Make sure that all the key changes made to the development branch are merged back into master.
+        2. Repeat the deployment process listed above but target the production branch.

 - TeamCity
     Build agent is specified here: TC->projects->DeptWebsite->CompatibleAgents
         ->Details
             hostname, IP, port, etc.
-        TC must configure system/file access to this agent automatically.
+        TC appears to configure system/file access to this agent automatically.
     Build configuration is specified here: TC->projects->DeptWebsite->Settings
         ->VCSettings
             specified a VCroot:
                 URL: https://github.com/Calvin-CS/csweb.git
                 branch: refs/heads/development
         ->BuildStep:Ant
+            Specifies the runner type (ant) and the steps in the build process.
+                For now, the build agent will simply download code from GitHub, copy it to cs-dev and restart the cs-dev servers.
+                This can be done with a single Ant script target based on the build file (build/build.xml).
-            specifies the runner type (ant) and the build file (/build/build.xml) Needs to include command to kick uWSGI on cs-dev ssh bauser@cs-dev "the command"
+                Ant script needs to include command to kick uWSGI on cs-dev ssh bauser@cs-dev "the command"
                 as follows:
 	                <target name="upload" depends="package">